-Check out these websites for downloadable patient handouts that describe PTSD and treatments for PTSD:
+Check out these websites for handouts and videos that describe PTSD and treatments for PTSD:

 There are a number of treatments available for PTSD.
 The Institute of Medicine (IOM) released a report that concluded that the most effective treatments for PTSD are trauma focused therapies such as Prolonged Exposure Therapy and Cognitive Processing Therapy.
 To understand more about these treatments as well as other treatments for PTSD read the National Center for PTSD Understanding Treatment handout.
 You may also be interested in viewing an overview course on Cognitive Behavioral Therapy treatment for PTSD.

 The PTSD Consultation Program offers free consultation to community providers who treat Veterans!
 Expert PTSD clinicians at the National Center for PTSD are available to help with any question related to PTSD and Veterans, including:

 Consultation services are free.
 Email PTSDconsult@va.gov or call 866-948-7880

 If your client screens positive for PTSD, they may be referred to specialized PTSD treatment, behavioral medicine, or more general mental health services for further evaluation and possible treatment.
 Please see our section on Connecting with VA for more information.